ScoopInstaller/GithubActions/README.md

-# Github actions for scoop buckets
+# Github Actions for Scoop buckets

-Set of automated actions, which will bucket maintainer ever need to save time managing issues/pull requets.
-Using `stable` tag instead of specific version is highly recommended.
+Set of automated actions, which bucket maintainers can use to save time managing issues / pull requests.

-Use [`SHOVEL`](https://github.com/Ash258/Scoop-Core) environment variable for more advanced and optimized scoop implementation.

 ## Available environment variables

 1. `GITHUB_TOKEN`
     - **REQUIRED**
     - Use `${{ secrets.GITHUB_TOKEN }}`
-1. `GITH_EMAIL`**
+1. `GITH_EMAIL`†
     - String
-    - If specified, [`SHOVEL`](https://github.com/Ash258/Scoop-Core) implementation will be used
-1. `SHOVEL`
-    - Anything.
-Use `1`
-    - If specified, [`SHOVEL`](https://github.com/Ash258/Scoop-Core) implementation will be used
-    - It will be required in future versions to support installation/uninstallation PR checks
 1. `SCOOP_BRANCH`
     - String
     - If specified, scoop config 'SCOOP_BRANCH' will be configured and scoop updated